Class of 2024

 Alyssa Conner (CBC)

-A sixth year graduate student in the chemistry and biochemistry department.
+A graduate student in the chemistry and biochemistry department.
 Allyssa completed her B.S. at Lafayette College.
 She works in the lab of Dr. Donald A. Watson.
 Allyssa developed a method to synthesize highly substituted alkenes via a Hiyama-Denmark coupling of dimethyl(5-methylfuryl) vinysilanes and aryl halides.
 Allyssa is currently working on developing an asymmetric silyl-Kumada method to generate α- chiral silanes and chiral silicon centers from readily available silyl chlorides and Grignard reagents.
 She also is working on mechanistic and scope studies on a visible-light induced, nickel catalyzed C-alkylation of nitroalkanes to determine how the reaction proceeds without an iridium photocatalyst.
 Her roles in these projects included conducting experiments, data analysis, and publication preparation.

 Sadia Islam (BISC)

-A fifth year PhD student in the Fowler lab, studying the role of actin cytoskeleton in mouse lens development and function.
+A PhD student in the Fowler lab, studying the role of actin cytoskeleton in mouse lens development and function.
 Her project focuses on the effect of human disease-related non-muscle myosin IIA mutations on lens cellular organization, optical properties and cataract formation.

 Brittany Shimanski (CBC)